Welcome to pongmuseum.com

-On January 27, 2015 we celebrate the sixth birthday of the Pong Museum.
+On January 27, 2015 we celebrated the sixth birthday of the Pong Museum.
 We have had a wonderful start and were able to collect many fascinating Pong systems in the last years.
 The museum is promoted on many websites - among them switched.com, boingboing.net, retromagazine.eu and MoOM.
 We had a nice chat with Jamillah Knowles from BBC Radio on air in the UK.
 Mr. Ralph H. Baer, inventor of Home Video Games and the Odyssey, signed our museums Odyssey 200 in Berlin on July 29, 2009.
 Also, our Pong Clock # 283 has been signed by the designer Sander Mulder.
 About 310.000 people have visited the museums page within four years and around 1.650.000 pages have been viewed.

 The museum is officially opened since January 27, 2009 to commemorate the 40th anniversary of video ping-pong and the birthday of the Magnavox Odyssey 37 years ago.
 Any information, input, contributions or anything related to Pong systems will be greatly appreciated - please contact us.
 Have a look to our Golden Book.
 Klicken Sie hier für die deutsche Version.